BellaTatts/Digital-writing-folio/Week 5.md

 Toward Assessment 2

-Proposals discussion and reflections in folio  Required Activity for Final Folio
+Proposal discussion and reflections in folio.
+Required Activity for Final Folio

+4 prototype photos

-What is emerging for you in terms of your own piece toward Assessment 2 and 3
+What is emerging for you in terms of your own piece toward Assessment 2 and 3:

+I have decided to use twine instead of scroll animation.

 What platform and technology does it require?